 Ellen, along with her sisters Louisa and Emily, moved to Ravenswood House in West Wickham, Kent, in 1842.
 They had previously spent many years in St Helier in Jersey.
 Ellen and Emily were extremely keen diarists and have left many records relating to their fascinating lives.
 They travelled widely and moved in some interesting circles, leading to them coming in to contact with the sculptor John Adams-Acton whilst in Rome.
-The sisters’ diaries are preserved in the Historical Collections department. of Bromley Library and Ellen writes of her visit to the sculptor that in the spring of 1864, Emily and Ellen also both sat for the portrait painter G.B.
-Canevari.
+The sisters’ diaries are preserved in the Historical Collections department. of Bromley Library and Ellen writes of her visit to the sculptor that, on the 4th of February 1864 (page 259 in the diary):

 Selections from the ladies’ diaries have since been published as memoirs, entitled the Halls of Ravenswood and Two Victorian Ladies